AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/storage/public_state.md

 This makes the stable public variables useful for stuff that you would usually have in `immutable` values in solidity.
 For example this can be the name of a token or its number of decimals.

 Just like the `PublicState` it is generic over the variable type `T`.
-The type `MUST` implement Serialize and Deserialize traits, as mentioned earlier.
+The type `MUST` implement Serialize and Deserialize traits.

 You can find the details of `StablePublicState` in the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/yarn-project/aztec-nr/aztec/src/state_vars/stable_public_state.nr).